-Commission (BCDC) and the California Coastal Commission (CCC).
+Local General Plan and Planning Code and California's two coastal zone management agencies, the San Francisco Bay Conservation and Development Commission (BCDC) and the California Coastal Commission (CCC), regulate public and private development and infrastructure projects located in the City's bay and ocean shoreline areas.
 These agencies are required to ensure that projects and plans subject to their jurisdiction avoid or minimize hazards related to sea level rise.
 As such, CCSF departments should consider the applicable state regulations, policies and guidance concerning sea level rise and coordinate with the relevant department staff.